Paul Lim: Career

 At the 2024 WDF World Darts Championship, Lim was the oldest player at the tournament.
 A 150/1 outsider to win, he defied the odds to make the final, ultimately losing to Shane McGuirk 6–3.

-In 2025, Lim qualified for 2026 PDC World Darts Championship after finishing fifth on the Asian Tour, marking his return to Alexandra Palace for the first time since 2022.
+In 2025, Lim qualified for 2026 PDC World Darts Championship after finishing fifth on the Asian Tour, marking his return to Alexandra Palace for the first time since 2022 and extending his record as the oldest ever player at a PDC World Championship.
+After defeating Jeffrey de Graaf in the first round, Lim also became the oldest ever player to win a match at a World Championship.

 In popular culture

 At 5'7, Lim was considered quite small to be a darts player; a 1980 Daily Mirror article commented on the height difference between him and fellow World Masters finalist Tom Taylor.

 Lim was a guest on British television gameshow Bullseye in 1984.
 He also features as himself in video game Yakuza 6: The Song of Life, where a mission level is to beat him in a game of darts.

 Personal life

-Lim is married to Janet, who is of English origin, and the couple have two sons.
+Lim is married to Janet, who is of English origin, and the couple have two sons; Lim's son Chris is also a darts player.
 While living in San Bernardino, Lim worked as a chef, predominantly in French and Asian cuisines.
 Lim is Catholic.